alan-turing-institute/Palaeoanalytics/README.md

 8. Plot the resulting surface and scar contours on the original images for validation.
 8. Output data in a hierarchical json file detailing measurements of surface and scar contours.

-In figure X you can find a schema of the workflow described above.
+Here you can find a schema of the workflow described above:
 ### 🚧 WIP 🚧
 <!--
 #TODO: Add the schema.